-Selling & Buying a House at the Same Time
+Buying & Selling a House at the Same Time in Ireland

-Selling or buying a probate property?
+Buying or selling a probate property in Ireland?
 Selling as an Executor?
 Can you sell before Probate is granted?
-Can you sell joint property where one owner has died?
+Can you sell a joint property where one owner has died?

-At Carmody Moran Solicitors our experienced team are at hand to help guide you through the process of selling and buying a house at the same time.
+At Carmody Moran Solicitors our experienced team is at hand to help guide you through the process of buying and selling a house at the same time in Dublin.

 Probate sales can be quicker and easier.
 For purchasers of a probate sale property, the property is generally empty and as such a purchase of this nature often has the advantage of being the end of ‘the chain’.

 On the flip side, the Executor sometimes has limited knowledge of the property sometimes only having had the time of the probate to get familiar with the property and some of their answers to ordinarily basic information can be limited.

 The length of time from going sale agreed to getting your keys can seem like the third secret of Fatima!